steven7mwesigwa/JspDatabaseApp/DOCUMENTATION.md

 ## JSP, Servlets and JDBC for Beginners Build a Database App

-### Building a JSP CRUD web application from scratch
+### Building a JSP MVC CRUD web application from scratch

 ---